You know the feeling, don’t you?

 Positive

-If the majority of the crystals are green or blue in the detector test window, this means that the results is positive.
+If the majority of the crystals are green or blue in the detector test window, this means that the result is positive.
 It indicates that the relative Blood Alcohol Concentration is equivalent or above the cut-off of the test (0.02%, 0.05% or 0.08% BAC depending on the test used)

 Negative